cckssr/openbis-fork/lib-ro-crate/proposal/proposal.md

-# Proposal - RO-Crate Manifest Convention to Include Schema and Metadata
+# Extension Proposal - RO-Crate Convention to Include Schema and Metadata

 **Index:**